Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 The combined monthly subscription and daily cell cost of running the Mileage Ace Pro is under $20.
 This unit receives power via a provided USB adapter.
 With onboard buttons for designating when business trips start and end, it allows hands-on control for accurate readings.

-All logging is automatic, easy to export from the web interface, and according to Mileage Ace, “IRS trusted.”
-If it matters to you, Mileage Ace is an entirely US company with US-based customer service.
+All logging is automatic and easy to export from the web interface.
 For a well-respected distance tracker known for reliability, this is your best option.

 Get a Car GPS Tracker for Peace of Mind